The biggest opportunity to help animals is ending the suffering of wildlife

 One objection is that intervening in nature could cause ecological chaos.
 This is certainly true, as millennia of human experience has demonstrated the enormous failures that humanity has had in intervening in nature, at the expense of animal and plant life.
 Researchers focusing on WAW are acutely aware of the complexity of the problem in front of them.
 And they know this complexity is a sound reason to exercise caution.
 Researchers focusing on this issue are taking a slow and methodical approach to their investigations, such as by funding small projects and focusing on interventions with which we already have experience.

+For starters, we can take simple steps to avoid adding to the suffering of animals who live in urban environments.
+Consider backyard bird feeding: though well intentioned, if done improperly, it can spread serious diseases.
+As one expert explains, this is “[b]ecause [when] you provide more food in one place than any natural source, birds are far more likely to come into contact with each other at a feeder than they are in the wild.”
+One of the elegant solutions?
+Clean the bird feeder at least once per year (which will help disinfect it)!
+From keeping cats indoors (they cause millions of unnecessary deaths of wild animals per year) to using a no-kill, catch-and-release mouse trap as a humane way to catch mice around the house, we can focus on improving the way we currently treat wild animals, making sure we aren’t contributing to their suffering through our actions.

-One option is to provide wild animals with vaccines.
+Another option is to provide wild animals with vaccines.
 We’ve done this before to aid the conservation of wildlife, especially in instances where an afflicted species is endangered.
 For example, there have been some successful interventions to stop an anthrax outbreak among wildlife.
 The World Health Organization reported that one outbreak among wildlife in United Republic of Tanzania was controlled by using a dart to administer a single treatment of antibiotics to several species of antelope.
 Anthrax vaccines have also been used to immunize zebras, black rhinoceroses, and elephants.
 A similar approach could be undertaken for the sake of WAW, as eliminating diseases in wild animals, regardless of their conservation status, presumably has the same effect as it does in human populations, allowing them to live happier lives.

 Another potential way to help reduce wild animal suffering is through contraception (i.e. birth control).
 Consider that today, in instances in which overpopulation of a wild species interferes with human activity, cruel culling methods are typically deployed, such as shooting animals with a rifle or releasing toxic gases that poison them to death.
 A more humane alternative is immunocontraception, which uses the animal’s own immune system to prevent reproduction.
 Specifically, in response to certain injections, the animal’s body produces antibodies that interfere with reproduction.
 In fact, this has already been tried on white-tailed deer: In Hastings-on-Hudson, New York, rather than hunt them with firearms or lure them with bait before they could be netted and killed with a captive bolt–a device used to stun or kill some farm animals in slaughterhouses–the town enacted a plan in 2014 “to inoculate as many does as can be reasonably captured.”
 While there are undoubtedly opportunities to increase vaccine efficacy, four years into the program, a report concluded that the “study data thus far indicate that the vaccine is effective at reducing fawning rates.”